rt L I S A G I N D I

 Lisa Gindi, born in 1967 , in Brooklyn with name, Lisa Robin Gindi, graduated from Fashion Institute of Technology and obtained her Masters of Science at Adelphi University, Soho Campus.
 The first-born child of two, Lisa is a New York artist/painter who studied in New York City.
 She grew up in Canarsie until the age of five, mostly lived in Manhattan Beach, Brooklyn and in South Merrick, Long Island.
 She lived in Coral Springs, South Florida, for one year, and spent summers and vacations in Deal, New Jersey, upstate, New York, Delray Beach, Florida, and, The Hamptons.
-Presently, Lisa lives in Kew Gardens Hills, which is the “ burbs” of Kew Gardens, (in Flushing), Queens, New York.
+Presently, Lisa lives in Kew Gardens Hills, which is the burbs” of Kew Gardens, (in Flushing), Queens, New York.